gauravmeena0708/logsec/pages/Entropy.md

 		-
 - ## Explanation 2
 	- Entropy is measure of surprise after set of events : entropy adds if probability multiplies
 		- for rare events - probablity reduces, surprise increases..
 		- Lowest Entropy/Surprise - Uniform distribution
 		- Highest Entropy/Surprise - all data points near few points in space
+	- Surprise of in